COLUMN: Truth, trust and surveillance technology - BC Local News

 Cheaters and predators beware.
 Your secret phone calls or text messages will be secret no longer.
 Your actions could come back to haunt you.

-But monitoring a workplace computer is not the same as installing spyware or tracking every message and call on a partner’s phone.
+But monitoring a workplace computer is not the same as installing sypware or tracking every message and call on a partner’s phone.

 Privacy advocates are uncomfortable with this surveillance technology.